-As 2020 has become “The Year without Theatre,” it’s still important to remember that the show must — and will — go on.
+As the 2020-21 season has become “The Years without Theatre,” it’s still important to remember that the show must — and will — go on.
 While neither I nor any of my friends are currently performing live, we’ve found ways to do it virtually, usually via Zoom.

 A question I get a lot as a writer is, “Where do your characters come from, anyway?”
 The answer varies, depending on what format I’m working in.